panglesd/slipshow/docs/custom-scripts.rst

    document.querySelector("#id").style.background = "red"
    ```

 This is great!
-It allows to include in a Slipshow any JavaScript you want, for instance for your animations, simulation, etc, in a breeze.
+Include any JavaScript you want in a Slipshow, for instance for your animations, simulation, etc.

 However, there is a catch.
 What happens when you "go back" to a step before the
 execution of the script?
-How to undo all the side effects that happened, to go
+How can you undo all the side effects that happened, to go
 back to the previous step?
 Try to go back in the example above: it does not undo
-the side effect!
+the scripted effect!

 Slipshow needs a bit more information.
-It needs to be provided the "reverse" of
+It needs to be provided with the "reverse" of
 the execution of the script.
 And indeed, that is one way: just return the
 function to undo the script, wrapped in an object.

 .. slipshow-example::